 Administration supports the development of a transport plan for the Perth metropolitan area to ensure the efficient use of existing infrastructure and to adequately plan for future infrastructure.
-Administration acknowledges and supports the draft PTPs focus on alternative transport modes in addition to private vehicles.
-The City's draft Town Planning Scheme No. 2 and the WAPC's draft Perth and Peel @ 3.5 Million documents both propose to increase density along major transport corridors and the provision of transport infrastructure will support this.
+The City's draft Town Planning Scheme No. 2 and the WAPC's draft Perth and Peel @ 3.5 Million documents both propose to increase density along major transport corridors, and the provision of transport infrastructure will support this.
+However, the public transport infrastructure proposed by the draft PTP does not adequately support the current or future density that is proposed along the transport corridors in the City of Vincent.
+In particular the omission of a light rail route along Fitzgerald Street, linking the North Perth District Centre to the Perth Central Business District and the north east corridor, is of significant concern as this route is essential to support the density occurring in this area.

-Administration acknowledges that the draft PTP was released after the draft Perth and Peel @ 3.5 Million documents.
+It is acknowledged that the draft PTP was released after the draft Perth and Peel @ 3.5 Million documents.
 However, transport planning must be embedded within the Regions' land use plans to ensure that they do not occur independently.
 It is therefore recommended that these documents be combined into one suite of documents to completely integrate land use and transport planning for the metropolitan area.
 This will ensure that reporting on the delivery of both plans will also be integrated.